Frequently Asked Questions

 As of September 30, 2016, approximately 238,000 cubic feet, or 88% of the nearly than 270,000 cubic feet of textual and non-textual holdings in the Presidential Libraries have been processed.
 The percentage of materials processed at the individual Libraries tend to follow a chronological trend.

-At the Presidential Libraries we refer to records that are processed and available to researchers as being open.
-The older Libraries (Hoover, Roosevelt, and Truman) each have processed more than 90% of their holdings, the middle Libraries (Eisenhower through Carter) have each processed more than half their holdings for public access, and the most recent Libraries (from Reagan forward) have processed less than 50% of their holdings.
+Records that are processed and available to researchers are deemed “open.”
+The older Libraries (Hoover, Roosevelt, and Truman) each have processed more than 90% of their holdings; the middle Libraries (Eisenhower through Carter) have each processed more than half their holdings; and the most recent Libraries (from Reagan forward) have processed less than 50% of their holdings.

 Laws & Regulations